InfraredLaser/ModRF/README.md

     - recv.py runs a subprocess (send.py) which builds the modulating waveform in the AO buffer

 ## How to run scripts
+1) Configure vsCode terminal or terminal with proper env.
-Run recv.py in terminal to see comm output.
+2) Run recv.py in terminal to see comm ouput.